zoe-lindqvist/project-survey-vite/instructions.md

 How you design your page is up to you, but take accessibility into account when you are styling your form elements - so inputs should have labels and should be easily readable and usable.
 We STRONGLY recommend having some kind of design or sketch before starting to code.

-Feel free to use Typeform Survey Templates to get inspired.
+## How to get started
+1. **Person A** forks the repo
+2. **Person A** invites person B as a collaborator to the repo (Settings -> Collaborators and teams -> Add people)
+3. **Person A** clones the repo
+4. **Both of you** lay out the foundation together by pair programming using Live Share
+5. When it's time to split up, **person B** also needs to clone the repo.
+6. Work on different features (for example, different quiz questions) in different branches
+7. When you're done with a feature, it's time to merge!
+You choose if you want to work with PRs and code reviews or if you want to do this more verbally before you merge.

 ## Requirements:
-- Your survey should consist of at least 3 questions.
+- Your app should consist of at least 3 questions.
 - At least one question should use radio buttons.
 - At least one question should use a select dropdown.
 - There should be a submit button.
 When pressed, your app should hide the input form and show a summary of the user's submissions.
-- Your app should be following accessibility guidelines to ensure your website is usable by a diverse range of users:
+- Your project should be following accessibility guidelines to ensure your website is usable by a diverse range of users:
   - You should have a score of at least 95 in [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview)
+  - You should use semantic HTML elements
   - All images should have alt attributes and proper sizes
   - All contrasts should be OK
-- Follow the guidelines on [how to write good code](https://www.notion.so/Guidelines-for-how-to-write-good-code-59abdd4307a24f5ca7914d566326f4df?pvs=21)
+- Follow the guidelines on how to write clean code
 - Make your app responsive (it should look good on devices from 320px width up to 1600px)

 ## Stretch goals
 So you’ve completed the requirements?
 Great job!
 Ensure you've committed and pushed a version of your project before starting on the stretch goals.
 Remember that the stretch goals are optional.